Coherent Tannaka duality and algebraicity of Hom-stacks: Introduction

-In future work with J. Alper \cite{etale_local_stacks}, Theorem \ref{T:main_tannaka:aff_stab} is applied to resolve Alper's conjecture on the local quotient structure of algebraic stacks \cite{Alper20101576}.
-A more immediate application of Theorem \ref{T:main_tannaka:aff_stab} is the following algebraicity result for $\Hom$-stacks, generalizing all previously known results. \begin{theorem} Let $Z \to S$ be a proper and flat morphism of algebraic stacks that is of finite presentation.
-If $X \to S$ is a morphism of algebraic stacks that is locally of finite presentation with quasi-compact and quasi-separated diagonal and affine stabilizers, then so is $\underline{\Hom}_S(Z,X)\to S$.
-If $X\to S$ has affine (resp.\ quasi-affine, resp.\ separated) diagonal, then so has $\underline{\Hom}_S(Z,X)$. \end{theorem} Theorem \ref{T:main_alg_hom} was motivated by \cite[Question 1.4]{MR2786662}.
-Theorem \ref{T:main_alg_hom} has already seen applications to log geometry \cite{wise_logmaps}, an area which provides a continual source of stacks that are neither Deligne--Mumford nor have separated diagonal.
+In work with J. Alper \cite{AHR_lunafield}, Theorem \ref{T:main_tannaka:aff_stab} is applied to resolve Alper's conjecture on the local quotient structure of algebraic stacks \cite{Alper20101576}.
+A more immediate application of Theorem \ref{T:main_tannaka:aff_stab} is the following algebraicity result for $\Hom$-stacks, generalizing all previously known results and answering \cite[Question 1.4]{MR2786662}. \begin{theorem} Let $Z\to S$ and $X\to S$ be morphisms of algebraic stacks such that $Z \to S$ is proper and flat of finite presentation, and $X \to S$ is locally of finite presentation, quasi-separated, and has affine stabilizers.
+Then \begin{enumerate} \item the stack $\underline{\Hom}_S(Z,X)\colon T\mapsto \Hom_S(Z\times_S T,X)$, is algebraic; \item the morphism $\underline{\Hom}_S(Z,X)\to S$ is locally of finite presentation, quasi-separated, and has affine stabilizers; and \item if $X\to S$ has affine (resp.\ quasi-affine, resp.\ separated) diagonal, then so has $\underline{\Hom}_S(Z,X)\to S$. \end{enumerate} \end{theorem} Theorem \ref{T:main_alg_hom} has already seen applications to log geometry \cite{wise_logmaps}, an area which provides a continual source of stacks that are neither Deligne--Mumford nor have separated diagonals.
 In general, the condition that $X$ has affine stabilizers is necessary (see Theorem \ref{T:failure_hom-stack}).
-However, if $Z\to S$ is finite and flat of finite presentation, then $\underline{\Hom}_S(Z,X)$ is algebraic for every algebraic stack $X$~\cite[Thm.~3.12]{MR2821738}.
-Establishing the separation properties of $\underline{\Hom}_S(Z,X)$ in complete generality requires some extensions of the results of Olsson \cite{MR2239345}, which we isolate in Appendix~\ref{S:boundedness}.